Life is strange. Life is busy. Life is often hilariously mirrored by art. Art is often hilariously mirrored by life.

 The Lego Movie, as you might presume, is an animated film about a universe where everything is made out of legos.
 Within those constraints you get a beautifully optimistic caricature of the modern world, where both the good guys and the bad guys fail to materialize as they should and the future of the world depends on the daily behavior of ordinary people.
 Be it prophetical or accidental, The Lego Movie managed to cleverly caricature society’s most influential forces, only then to turn them on their head and point them back at the real thing that has been guiding society all along—how well we can cooperate.

 The conflict of The Lego Movie is that in an ultra-capitalist society that claims everything is awesome, everything is actually far from being awesome.
-The lego characters are distracted by their jobs and by consumer products from plots to glue individual lego pieces together with a “Kragle” (krazy glue) in order to keep the world from falling into chaos—but at the cost of all progress, creativity, and individualism.
+The lego characters are distracted by their jobs and by consumer products from authoritarian plots to glue individual lego pieces together with a “Kragle” (krazy glue) in order to keep the world from becoming too disorderly —but at the cost of all progress, creativity, and individualism.
 Wielding this ultra-dangerous Kragle are the police, who are under the command of a large-haired all-powerful leader named “President Business” (though some versions of the Lego Movie refer to him as “Lord Business” now) who seems to control all financial and political institutions under the name of one kleptocratic corporation from atop a flamboyantly tall tower.
 President Business and the police are immediately portrayed as authoritarian bad guys, but this is not the whole story.

 The protagonist of this story is a completely average construction worker named Emmet, who is told by rebels that he is “The Special,” a chosen super genius who can build amazing lego creations that can save the world from the extreme measures of law and order being taken by the police.
 He’s taken to a secret hiding spot where he meets with Master Builders, lego characters who resemble modern pop culture heroes, ranging from Gandalf to Superman.
 The most frequently occurring master Builder is Lego Batman, who despite being very successful, famous and capable, is so unbelievably smug and self-aggrandizing that it renders him ineffective and unreliable in many situations.
 Weighed down by identity politics (aka getting caught up in the fact that they are Dumbledore, Wonder Woman, etc), all of the master builders, despite often being brilliant, are horrible at efficiently communicating with one another and finding common ground.
 President Business is by contrast, a great communicator.
-He’s constantly making TV appearances and approving entertaining slogans that serve both as entertainment and as organizational tools for the masses.
+He’s constantly making TV appearances and approving evocative slogans that serve both as entertainment and as organizational tools for the masses.
 Ultimately even he is doing what he thinks will be turn out to be “great.”
 The obvious issue is that many don’t agree, don’t get to weigh in, or don’t even fully understand what’s going on.

 The Kragle glue gun does not freeze things into an unbreakable rigid structure of the past order.
 Nor do the master builders dissolve the current order into a something so unbelievably individualistic, borderless and meritocratic that the average person occupying it must be shunned or looked down upon for not being more unique.
-In the end, Emmet’s power as “The Special” doesn’t come from his strength or his intelligence (two things that he admittedly lacks) but from his ability to develop the resources he has (which are ultimately meager compared to his world at large) and combine them with the work and ideas of others in his immediate reality.
+In the end, Emmet’s power as “The Special,” as somewhat Jesus-like figure, doesn’t come from his strength or his intelligence (two things that he admittedly lacks) but from his ability to develop the resources he has (which are ultimately meager compared to his world at large) and combine them with the work and ideas of others in his immediate reality.